 - Something else!!
 Something innovative, different, clever (OK, OK I ‘ll say it…the WOW factor).
 I think this will need the new company to innovatively IMMERSE their product in a major ‘other’ sports platform, like these…

 - Let’s say if Xert embedded their innovative view on FTP/MPA alongside their adaptive training programs, workout following screen and some new customisable screens all based on a sexy, speedy android device and with deep links to STRAVA and secial screen from 4iiii power meters…to make things easier; it wouldn’t even need to do maps for me to buy it. [ie Some overall solution along a vein similar to Stages PMs + Stages Dash + TodaysPlan]

 - Let’s say the device is an add-on to an immersive sports experience.
 So by that, I mean that someone partners with STRAVA to create a STRAVA-rich device.STRAVA recently stopped people pairing sensors to their app so that could signal something like I am suggesting OR it could signal the fact that STRAVA just are interested in non-core activities 😉

 - Zwift is looking at building a smart bike.
 It’s quite plausible that they would want to extend the zwift PLATFORM experience outdoors to your normal riding in some way.
-Again, an indoors zwift trainer and an outdoors zwift bike computer makes sense
+Again, an indoors zwift trainer and an outdoors zwift bike computer makes a degree of sense.

 FWIW, and in my opinion, MANY bike computers already have ‘something’ about them which is better than a Garmin Edge, it’s just that their ‘something’ is just one or two bits of innovation or general niceness which, by itself, is not enough to appeal to a large number of consumers.